karanja-simon/blog/load-testing-apis-jmeter.md

 ![Login Request](/images/blog/jmeter/03.png)

 We would want to see the server response once we hit send.
 We do this by adding a listener.
 So, right click on your *Thread Group* then *Add > Listener > View Results Tree*.
-If you a ready, you can hit *Run > Start* or click the green button on the toolbar.
+If you are ready, you can hit *Run > Start* or click the green button on the toolbar.

 ![View Results](/images/blog/jmeter/05.png)